Megaquarium: Development

 Megaquarium was released for the PC on September 13, 2018.
 It was released on Xbox One, PlayStation 4, and Switch on October 18, 2019.

-The Freshwater Frenzy DLC, which includes freshwater animals, was released for PCs on June 4, 2020.
+The Freshwater Frenzy DLC was released for PCs on June 4, 2020 introducing freshwater to the game with 30 new species, including reptiles and the American manatee, alongside new campaign levels as well as breeding mechanics for "hybrid" fish color morphs.
 Due to technical issues, the release of the DLC was delayed on consoles until March 2022.

-Architect's Collection, a second DLC, was released for the PC on November 11, 2021, and included 15 new species, buildable arches, bridges, and tunnels, and made more assets paintable.
+Architect's Collection, a second DLC, was released for the PC on November 11, 2021, and included 15 fan-requested new species, buildable arches, bridges, and tunnels, and made more assets paintable.

 A third pack, Deep Freeze, was billed as a deluxe expansion and released on October 18, 2023 for PC.
 It introduced abyssal creatures, like the goblin shark and pacific viperfish, and animals from the polar regions, such as the Arctic char, polar bear, and emperor penguin, to the game.
 The expansion pack contains 30 new species, eight new tanks, items to care for the needs of the new animals, and new campaign levels.